 Panasonic Heat Pumps — HRV’s Preferred Partner

-According to Energywise, heat pumps are the most energy efficient source of heating in terms of running cost (cents per kWh of heat released).
+According to Energywise, heat pumps are on of the more energy efficient sources of heating in terms of running cost (cents per kWh of heat released).
 If you do opt for a heat pump, it’s important to note the Energy Rating Label of your heat pump — the more stars on the label, the more energy efficient an appliance is.
-HRV is committed to providing our customers with efficient heat pumps that get the job done, which is why we exclusively sell Panasonic heat pumps.
+HRV is committed to providing our customers with efficient heat pumps that get the job done, which is why we sell Panasonic heat pumps.

 It’s important to note that star ratings and energy consumption tend to vary depending on which heat pump brand and model you choose.
 Energy consumption will depend on factors such as the model, how often the heat pump is used, the temperature outside and what time of day you’re using it at.
-Always talk to your heat pump provider to ensure you’re purchasing the best option for your home, and ask for advice on using it efficiently.
+Talk to one of your heat pump experts to ensure you’re purchasing the best option for your home, and ask for advice on using it efficiently.

 When you purchase a Panasonic heat pump through HRV, you receive a five-year warranty.
 We know that purchasing a heat pump system is an important investment in your home and our five-year warranty offers both protection and peace of mind.